 • Confidentiality: Volunteers must abide by all patient confidentiality guidelines, customer service expectations and hospital policies.

-Once a prospective volunteer has attended the mandatory information session and completed an interview with one of our volunteer coordinators, they will be invited to apply to be a college student volunteer.
+Step 1. of the Application Process: All students must complete and return a health form prior to being scheduled for an online information session and interview.
+A physician must complete and sign the Physician Documentation Section of the health form unless you have proof of vaccinations.
 Once accepted into the volunteer program, the new volunteer must attend New Volunteer Orientation (approximately two hours long) and complete an online training course.
 Finally, new volunteers must purchase and wear a special vest, designating them Children’s Mercy Volunteers, and making volunteers highly visible and easy to identify by Children’s Mercy staff, patients and their families.

 College Student Volunteer Roles at Children's Mercy